Gastroenterology nurse salary: what to expect in 2026

 National salary overview

-The Bureau of Labor Statistics tracks registered nurse compensation under SOC 29-1141 (Registered Nurses, all settings) with a national median of $86,070 per year (May 2024).
-GI nursing falls within this category — BLS does not publish a separate SOC code for GI or endoscopy nurses specifically.
+The Bureau of Labor Statistics tracks registered nurse compensation under SOC 29-1141 (Registered Nurses, all settings) with a national median of $97,550 per year and a mean of $101,420 (OEWS May 2025, released 2026).
+GI nursing falls within this category – BLS does not publish a separate SOC code for GI or endoscopy nurses specifically.
+The national percentile spread for all RNs runs $68,940 at the 10th percentile to $137,470 at the 90th.

 How setting affects pay